 Students who have previously studied at another institution may be eligible to transfer credits to Temple University.
 All transfer credits are evaluated by the University’s Office of Undergraduate Admissions.
 For more information, please see Temple’s Undergraduate Bulletin, and the information below.

-Incoming Students who transfer a course that has been evaluated as a direct equivalent to Temple’s English 0802 or 0812 are exempt from taking the English Placement Assessment.
+Incoming students who transfer a course that has been evaluated as a direct equivalent to Temple’s English 0802 or 0812 are exempt from taking the English Placement Assessment.
 Additionally, transfer students who completed an English Placement Assessment at their previous institution and tested out of their previous institution’s English Composition (or comparable requirement) can be waived from the English 0802 requirement if they have documentation of their placement and have successfully completed a higher level English/Writing course.
-Acceptable documentation includes an official letter from the university’s Registrar, advising unit, a faculty member, or other appropriate university official.
+Acceptable documentation includes an official letter from the university’s registrar, advising unit, a faculty member, or other appropriate university official.
 Since the waiver cannot be considered until the student meets with an advisor and presents the needed documentation, students who believe they are eligible for this waiver must still complete Temple’s English Placement Assessment.

 All students within the following schools who have not been automatically placed based on SAT/ACT scores, are required to take a math assessment, regardless of transfer credit: